Hamer Hall Redevelopment

 BIM

-Our Hamer Hall designs are fully documented in Revit.
+Our Hamer Hall designs were fully documented in Revit.
 We began with a full Revit model of Hamer’s existing conditions then created another model of our proposal.
 We shared this with all the project’s major consultants who used it for tasks including acoustic modelling, structure and CFD modelling.
 We also gave a Revit model to the client to use for facilities management purposes after the work was completed.
 Our software design tools included Rhinoceros and 3D Studio Max, which we used for both design work and presentations.

 Sustainability